AdewaleTalabi/boxingcomp/README.md

 ![](/assets/images/Imagem16.jpg)

-Our application is being hosted on the worker node(s), and user able to access via the link from the ALB.
+Our application is being hosted on the worker node(s), and users are able to access via the link from the ALB!